Microphone: Fiber-optic

 A fiber-optic microphone converts acoustic waves into electrical signals by sensing changes in light intensity, instead of sensing changes in capacitance or magnetic fields as with conventional microphones.

 During operation, light from a laser source travels through an optical fiber to illuminate the surface of a reflective diaphragm.
 Sound vibrations of the diaphragm modulate the intensity of light reflecting off the diaphragm in a specific direction.
 The modulated light is then transmitted over a second optical fiber to a photodetector, which transforms the intensity-modulated light into analog or digital audio for transmission or recording.
 Fiber-optic microphones possess high dynamic and frequency range, similar to the best high-fidelity conventional microphones.

 Fiber-optic microphones do not react to or influence any electrical, magnetic, electrostatic or radioactive fields (this is called EMI/RFI immunity).
 The fiber-optic microphone design is therefore ideal for use in areas where conventional microphones are ineffective or dangerous, such as inside industrial turbines or in magnetic resonance imaging (MRI) equipment environments.

 Fiber-optic microphones are robust, resistant to environmental changes in heat and moisture, and can be produced for any directionality or impedance matching.
-The distance between the microphone's light source and its photodetector may be up to several kilometers without need for any preamplifier or another electrical device, making fiber-optic microphones suitable for industrial and surveillance acoustic monitoring.
+The distance between the microphone's light source and its photodetector may be up to several kilometers without the need for any preamplifier or other electrical device, making fiber-optic microphones suitable for industrial and surveillance acoustic monitoring.

 Fiber-optic microphones are used in very specific application areas such as for infrasound monitoring and noise cancellation.
 They have proven especially useful in medical applications, such as allowing radiologists, staff and patients within the powerful and noisy magnetic field to converse normally, inside the MRI suites as well as in remote control rooms.
 Other uses include industrial equipment monitoring and audio calibration and measurement, high-fidelity recording and law enforcement.

+Fabry-Pérot interferometer-based microphones

+A subtype of fiber-optic microphone uses a Fabry-Pérot interferometer as the sensing element.
+In these sensors, two partially reflective mirrors form an optical cavity through which light propagates.